Storm Warnings: Plot

 Frank causes tensions in the stevedores union when he plans to run again for treasurer, despite an earlier agreement to let Ott take the position next.
 Ziggy and Johnny Fifty steal several cars from the docks, with plans to fence them to Glekas.
-When Ziggy tells Glekas the cars were put into containers, Glekas cuts Ziggy's share.
-Ziggy furiously demands more money, which Glekas laughs off until Ziggy racially abuses him.
-After leaving the store, Ziggy retaliates by shooting Glekas and a shop attendant.
+When Ziggy meets with Glekas to receive his payment, Glekas offers less than agreed upon.
+The two argue, and Glekas throws Ziggy out, but Ziggy returns with a gun and shoots Glekas and an employee.
 Ziggy breaks down at the scene as the police arrive.
 He is questioned by Landsman and signs a confession with little hesitation.
 When Aimee questions Nick about the sums of cash she has found hidden in his room, he tells her he is being paid off the books by the person who runs the warehouse he claims to work for.
 When they learn about Ziggy's shooting, Nick and Frank trade recriminations.

 Valchek, annoyed that the detail has shifted focus away from Frank, calls in the FBI to take over the case.
 He hands them all the detail's information and requests their help in recovering his surveillance van.
 The Bureau agrees to share the case with Daniels and Pearlman on the condition that they focus attention on the union.
 Bunk accompanies McNulty on a fishing trip to disguise their surveillance.
 On the home front, Greggs is cold toward a now-pregnant Cheryl.
 Back at the detail, Greggs questions Beadie about balancing her police duties with being a mother.
 After the FBI agents offer to help trace the contraband containers' origins, Valchek arrives at the detail and lays into Daniels for failing to deliver a case on Frank.
 He insists Prez leave the detail, but Prez refuses to go and punches Valchek when he insults him.
 After an outraged Valchek leaves, Prez turns in his gun and submits himself to Daniels for a reprimand.